-The Sonoma Coast is a magical spot in the winter, and beckons with seasonal activities from succulent crab feasts in Bodega Bay, to exhilarating seaside hikes in Sonoma Coast State Park.
-And did you know, during the winter, this stretch of the Northern California coast is often very mild and temperate – surprisingly sunny and warm even when more inland areas might be chilly.
+A magical spot in the winter, the Sonoma Coast beckons with seasonal activities from succulent crab feasts in Bodega Bay, to exhilarating seaside hikes in Sonoma Coast State Park.
+And did you know, during the winter, this stretch of the Northern California coast is often very mild and emperate — surprisingly sunny and warm even when more inland areas might be chilly.

 The thundering crash of the waves.
 The velvet gray clouds, sparked with brilliant shards of gold as the sun streams through.
 Oh, the invigorating nip of the air, fragrant with sea salt!
 For another treat, fewer tourists have discovered these secrets this time of year, meaning more solitude to explore.

 Take a Hike: Work up an appetite on the easy Bodega Head hiking trail that edges three miles around the headlands, or a one-mile path to-and-from the overlook.
 You’ll be rewarded with spectacular views of the Pacific Ocean, Bodega Harbor, and the town itself.
-To get there: Take coastal Highway 1, just past the town of Bodega Bay.
+The Bodega Head area is one of Sonoma County's top spots for whale watching; on weekends from January to May volunteers from the Stewards of the Coast and Redwoods are on hand to answer questions and share their knowledge of whales and migration.
+To get to Bodega Head: Take coastal Highway 1, just past the town of Bodega Bay.
 Turn left on Eastshore Rd., then right on Bay Flat Road.
 Go around the harbor and turn right at Campbell Cove, then head uphill, bearing right at the fork for the free parking lot by the cliff.

-Stay the Night: Special “crab packages” are available for overnight guests at the Inn at the Tides.
-Another favorite hideaway is the Bodega Bay Lodge, so romantic and serene on its seaside perch.
+Stay the Night: Special packages are available for overnight guests at the Inn at the Tides resort (800 Coast Highway 1, Bodega Bay, 800-541-7788).
+Another favorite hideaway is the Bodega Bay Lodge (103 Highway 1, Bodega Bay, 707-875-3525), so romantic and serene on its seaside perch.
 As the only AAA Four Diamond hotel on the Sonoma Coast, it offers a luxury escape, in rooms outfitted with real fireplaces, warm, snuggly down comforters, and private balconies for stargazing.
-Bodega Bay Lodge,103 Coast Highway One, Bodega Bay, 888-875-2250, bodegabaylodge.com.